 We now know that every single one of us on the planet is contributing to the damage of the planet – but to what degree?

 We’ll dive into this in more detail below, but our customers have already significantly reduced their carbon footprint by making the switch to renewable energy.
-If you’d like to take action right now and reduce your carbon footprint, simply click the banner below to sign up in a few minutes.

 How much co2 does the average American produce?